parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 ## Automation

-#### We need to find the exact crash point so we make a fuzzing script to narrow it down after manual or automate it from the begining
+#### We need to find the exact crash point so we make a fuzzing script to narrow it down after manual or automate it from the beginning

 ```python3